Specialized Procedures

 Anesthesia and Why It’s Almost Always Used

-Let’s be real—root canal treatment without anesthesia is rare.
+Root canal treatment without anesthesia is rare.
 Dentistry has come a long way.
 Today’s dental professionals are focused on patient comfort and making the procedure as pain-free as possible.
 That’s why a local anesthetic is typically used to numb the area around the affected tooth, stopping pain signals from reaching your brain.

 Think of it as your bodyguard.
-Once anesthesia to numb the inside of the tooth kicks in, you shouldn’t feel any pain during the procedure—just some pressure and maybe a little tugging.
+Once anesthesia to numb the inside of the tooth kicks in, you shouldn’t feel any pain during the procedure, just some pressure and maybe a little tugging.

 Can You Undergo Root Canal Therapy Without Anesthesia?

 Technically, yes.
 But without anesthesia, you’ll feel pain, and not just a little pinch.
-The procedure involves drilling into the tooth, removing infected pulp, and cleaning deep within the canals—close to your nerves.
+The procedure involves drilling into the tooth, removing infected pulp, and cleaning deep within the canals, close to your nerves.
 And that nerve is inflamed, remember?

 Going in without anesthesia may cause significant pain, involuntary movements due to shock, and frankly, a bad time for everyone involved.
 Some patients request no numbing because of past allergic reactions or phobias about losing control of their senses.
 But even then, a dentist may offer alternative pain management options or suggest sedation instead of skipping the anesthetic altogether.